-The world of evergreens if a large one, full of beautiful and unique plants.
+The world of evergreens is a large one, full of beautiful and unique plants.
 Among the many, a few stand out, as ‘must-haves’, and the Confucius Hinoki Cypress rocketed right to the top of everyone’s list when it first arrived on the scene.
 Three decades of growing has only confirmed its outstanding nature, and this is a tree that richly deserves a place in every garden across the country.
-Rarely have we seen a tree that ticks so many boxes for garden suitability.
-Ideal size for large or small gardens – tick.
-Easy to grow in most places – tick.
-Free of pests and problems – tick.
-Strikingly beautiful and eye catching – double tick.
+Rarely have we seen a tree that checks so many boxes for garden suitability.
+Ideal size for large or small gardens – check.
+Easy to grow in most places – check.
+Free of pests and problems – check.
+Strikingly beautiful and eye catching – double check.
 The list could go on and on, just like this tree will endure in your garden and be a life-long favorite.

 The Confucius Hinoki Cypress grows steadily between 6 and 10 inches a year – an excellent rate of growth for dwarf evergreens.
 In 10 years it will be perhaps 5 feet tall, and 2 feet wide, and you can expect a mature tree to reach about 12 feet tall and 8 feet wide.
 Make sure you give it enough room to mature.
 Put annual flowers, or some perennial flowers, around it when it is smaller, rather than shrubs, so that you can easily remove them as it grows.
 The whorl effect of the foliage becomes more pronounced with each passing year.

-The Hinoki Cypress tree, Chamaecyparis obtusa, grows as a wild tree in Japan.
+The Hinoki Cypress (Chamaecyparis obtusa) grows as a wild tree in Japan.
 It is a large forest evergreen, growing over 100 feet tall.
 The name ‘Hinoki’ means ‘fire’, referring to the reddish color seen on the tips of the foliage in winter.
 The tree is used as high-quality lumber for construction of temples and palaces.
 It is not a true Cypress tree, so it is sometimes also called the False Cypress tree.